goeiebook/creativelab/narrative.md

 ![this is useful][setstage]

 `setStageFromLocal()` ...
 Was that always there?
-Invoke the function and the stage populates with that contents of local storage.
+Invoke the function and the stage populates with the contents of local storage.
 And, more importantly, it persits across reloads.
 Why did I not think of looking for this before?
 What else am I blind to?

 The function greatly increases productivity.
-Updates to the stage become instantenous and do not require a page reload.
+Updates become instantenous and do not require a page reload.
 They can even be applied while the animation is running.

 Unencumbered, I wonder what the handleIn/handleOut parameters do.
 From the source code it's apparent that [PaperJS](http://paperjs.org/) is used.
 A search for "paperjs handlein" provides [documentation about the parameter](http://paperjs.org/reference/segment/#segment).
 So --- the handles define points on tangent curves.
 That doesn't mean much to me.
 An experiment is in order.
 Write code to arrange tangent points in a circle.
 The result looks like flowers and leaves.
 This spawns another run of prototypes.